ntulenev/ServerSideEventsExample/README.md

 This project demonstrates a minimal implementation of SSE server based on asp.net

 The server provides an HTTP GET endpoint "/events/for/{userId}" with the header "text/event-stream".
-Once a connection is established to this endpoint, a message is sent every 5 seconds.
+Once a connection is established to this endpoint, messages begin to be transmitted with a specified delay.

 ![Example of usage via Browser](example.png)